accountrev/BetterSaveinstance/README.md

 - RemovePlayerCharacters: `boolean`
   - Ignore player characters while saving.
   - Enables SaveNotCreatable automatically
-  - Aliases: SavePlayerCharacters (inverse)
+  - Aliases: SavePlayerCharacters (inverse, takes priority)
   - Default: true
 - SaveNotCreatable: `boolean`
   - Includes non-serializable instances as Folder objects (Name is misleading as this is mostly a fix for certain NilInstances and isn't always related to NotCreatable).
+  - The instances this is applied to is controlled by NotCreatableFixes
   - Default: false
 - NotCreatableFixes: `table<Instance.ClassName>`
+  - The instances to convert using SaveNotCreatable
   - {"Player"} is the same as {Player = "Folder"}; Format like {SpawnLocation = "Part"} is only to be used when SpawnLocation inherits from "Part" AND "Part" is Creatable.
   - Default: { "", "Player", "PlayerScripts", "PlayerGui", "TouchTransmitter" }
 - IsolatePlayers: `boolean`
   - Saves players in a seperate folder.
   - Enables SaveNotCreatable
-  - Aliases: SavePlayers, RemovePlayers (inverse)
+  - Aliases: SavePlayers, RemovePlayers (inverse, takes priority)
   - Default: false
 - AlternativeWritefile: `boolean`
   - Splits file content string into segments and writes them using appendfile.
 This might help with crashes when it starts writing to file.
 Though there is a risk of appendfile working incorrectly on some executors.
-  - Default: true (except on the executors WRD, Xeno, Zorara)
+  - Default: true (except on the executors JJSploit, Xeno, Zorara)
 - IgnoreDefaultPlayerScripts: `boolean`
   - Ignores Default PlayerScripts like PlayerModule & RbxCharacterSounds.
 Prevents crashes on certain Executors.
   - Default: true
 - IgnoreSharedStrings: `boolean`
   - Prevents the value type "SharedString" from saving.
 Prevents Crashes on some executors.
-  - Default: true (except on the executors Wave, Potassium, Zenith, Seliware and Swift, as they are confirmed to support sharedstrings.)
+  - Default: true (except on the executors Wave, Potassium, Zenith, Seliware, Volcano and Swift, as they are confirmed to support sharedstrings.)
 - SharedStringOverwrite: `boolean`
   - SharedStrings can also be used for ValueTypes that aren't SharedString, this behavior is not documented anywhere but makes sense (Could create issues though, due to potential ValueType mix-up, only works on certain types which are all base64 encoded so far).
   - Reason: Allows for potential smaller file size (can also be bigger in some cases).
   - Default: false
 - TreatUnionsAsParts: `boolean`
   - Converts all UnionOperations to Parts.
 Useful if your Executor isn't able to save (read) Unions, because otherwise they will be invisible.
-  - Default: false (except on level 3 executors)
+  - Default: false (except on Solara, Xeno, and JJSploit)
 # Function Documentation
 - SynSaveInstance.saveinstance(
   - Parameter_1: `variant<table,table<Instance>>`